Doc’s Home of the Timeline Motorcycle

 The Timeline Motorcycle takes center stage in the saloon, where it is on display.

 The steel tables and bar in the saloon are hand-built by Doc.
-The decor in the saloon features many of Doc’s one-of-a-kind creations.
+The decor in the pub features many of Doc’s one-of-a-kind creations.

 The BBQ menu features a family-friendly breakfast, appetizers, burgers, pizza, sandwiches, and Doc’s special smoked BBQs.

-In addition to the world-famous Timeline Motorcycle, Doc’s is also known for its seven-pound Timeline Burger, occasionally making its appearance at The Timeline Saloon for anyone up for a challenge.
+In addition to the world-famous Timeline Motorcycle, Doc’s is also known for its seven-pound Timeline Burger, occasionally appearing at The Timeline Saloon for anyone up for a challenge.

-It is amazing to watch the Timeline Burger being prepared.
+It is impressive to watch the Timeline Burger being prepared.
 The Timeline Burger has the name Timeline seared into it.
-This burger would be great for a group, but if you are up for a challenge, why not take on the Timeline Burger Challenge?
+This burger would be great for a group, but why not take on the Timeline Burger Challenge if you are up for a challenge?

 The Timeline Challenge ~ Eat this giant (just the 7 pounds of perfectly seared meat) in less than one hour by yourself, get your picture taken on the Timeline Motorcycle, and schedule a ride with Doc on the Timeline Motorcycle.